Crazy-pro/reactive-recipe/README.md

 ### Reactive Recipe
-This repository contains a Reactive version of Recipe using Spring WebFlux and NoSQL MongoDB Database.
+This repository contains an example of a multi-module Spring WebFlux project with Back-End and Front-End parts.